Alfred Harvey: Harvey Comics

-In 1940, he was tired of working for the company and soon founded his own company first called Alfred Harvey Publications, then Family Comics, then Home Comics.
+In 1940, he was tired of working for the company and soon seized control of Leo Greenwald's comic book company, which was inherited from Worth Carnahan, and then evolved into his own company first called Alfred Harvey Publications, then Family Comics, then Home Comics.
 He served as president, eventually employing his twin brother Leon as vice president and editor, and his older brother Robert as vice president and business manager.
 The three brothers renamed their company, again, to Harvey Comics Publications, Inc. Harvey released their first comic series in 1941 called Pocket Comics, which introduced their star and acrobat superhero heroine, The Black Cat.
 As the decade progressed, superheroes began to go out of style, and by the end of the decade, their superheroes completely faded out and they introduced their Comics Hits Revival series.
-Due to the Comic Code, the comics were aimed towards children and the characters were acquired from Famous Studios, which made them popular in the 1950s due to the rise of baby boomers.
+Due to the Comic Code, the comics were aimed towards children.
+Harvey formed a working relationship with Paramount Pictures, licensing characters from cartoons produced by Famous Studios, with the comics' quality and popularity greatly surpassing that of the cartoons.
+Harvey later bought Famous Studios' original properties from Paramount Pictures.

 Alfred Harvey retired in 1982, his company was sold to HMH Communications and in 1989 it was renamed to Harvey Comics Entertainment.
 He was in a coma since 1989 and died at age 80 on July 4, 1994, from heart failure, according to his sons Alan and Russell at a New Rochelle Hospital, and is buried in Mount Hope Cemetery in Hastings-on-Hudson, New York.